Last updated on April 10, 2025

 Filtering photos

 The Lightbox displays all of the images, whether processed or not.
-You can filter them using the sort and filter buttons in the top right-hand corner:
+You can filter them using the sort and filter buttons in the top tool bar:

-1. Image sorting (left button): You can sort images using one of the following criteria:
+1. Image sorting (left button): You can sort images by file name, date or ISO).

-2. Image Filtering (right button): You can filter images using any of the following criteria, and combine them by checking them in the list:
+2. Image Filtering (right button): You can filter images using any of the following states, and combine them by checking them in the list:

 • Unprocessed: displays only unprocessed images.